-Wrist Fracture In Children
+Wrist Fracture in Children

 A wrist fracture is a break in one or more of the bones in your child's wrist.

-- Give your child's medicine as directed: Call your child's primary healthcare provider if you think the medicine is not working as expected.
-Tell him if your child is allergic to any medicine.
+- Give your child's medicine as directed.
+Contact your child's healthcare provider if you think the medicine is not working as expected.
+Tell the provider if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.
-Throw away old medicine lists.

-- Do not give aspirin to children under 18 years of age: Your child could develop Reye syndrome if he takes aspirin.
+- Do not give aspirin to children younger than 18 years.
+Your child could develop Reye syndrome if he or she has the flu or a fever and takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
-Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.
+Check your child's medicine labels for aspirin or salicylates.

 Care for your child:

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.